-After some discussion with our insightful readers, we’re adding a brief preface to this article.
-We feel it’s important to clarify up front that when we say we don’t recover from grief we do NOT mean that we don’t recover from the intense pain of loss.
-It is important for all grieving people – despite their loss and experiences – to believe in the hope for healing.
+After some discussion with our insightful readers, we're adding a brief preface to this article.
+We feel it's important to clarify upfront that when we say we don't recover from grief or experience "grief recovery", we do NOT mean that we don't recover from the intense pain of loss.
+It is important for all grieving people - despite their loss and experiences - to believe in the hope for healing.
 No one should expect to live with the anguish associated with acute grief forever.

 Our belief is that grief encompasses more than just pain.
-We believe that over time grief changes shape and comes to hold space for many different experiences and emotions – some of these experiences may be painful – like a milestone or the anniversary of a loved one’s death – but some of them may be comforting – like warm memories and the enduring role that your loved one plays in your life.
+We believe that over time grief changes shape and involves many different experiences and emotions - some of these experiences may be painful - like a milestone or the anniversary of a loved one's death - but some of them may be comforting - like warm memories and the enduring role that your loved one plays in your life.
 With that, the original article is presented below.

 I need to tell you that, in the face of significant loss, we don’t “recover” from grief.